Justinas-Ba/mysqlBackup/README.md

 # mysqlBackup
-Script to perform mysql backup
+Purpose: Script to perform mysql backup

 This is python script to perform mysql backup.
 It uses mysqldump utility, and backups up all databases.